leblanck/leblanc-sh/_posts/2021-03-04-review-corsair-virtuoso.markdown

 ### Comfort

-This is really the achilles heel of this headset.
+This is really the achilles heel of this headset and why I gave it an 8/10 instead of a 9 or even a full 10.
 Compared to my Razer Kraken these are much less comfortable.
 After ~1 hour of using the Virtuoso's I can certainly notice they are on my head.
 These are noticeably heavier than the Kraken's but that is a fair trade-off for going wireless.
 The biggest gripe I have with the comfort on these are the ear cups.
 I with they were a little bit deeper, the Krakens win here as well with a nice and deep ear cup.
 The sides of my ear touch the inside of the ear piece causing some slight irratation after using them for an extended period of time.

 ### Sound/Mic Quality